DataDog/documentation/content/en/logs/log_collection/go.md

 ## Connect Logs and Traces

-If APM is enabled for this application, the correlation between application logs and traces can be improved by [following APM Go logging instructions][10] to automatically add trace and span IDs in your logs.
+If APM is enabled for this application, the correlation between application logs and traces can be improved by following the [APM Go logging documentation][10] to automatically add trace and span IDs in your logs.

 ## Getting further

 Tips for getting further with Go log collection:

-* Always give a name to the logger corresponding to the functionality or service you try to deliver.
+* Always give a name to the logger corresponding to the functionality or service.
-* Log a lot in the DEBUG level and log accurately in the INFO, WARNING and FATAL levels; since these are the log levels you'll get in your production environments.
+* Log a lot in the DEBUG level and log accurately in the INFO, WARNING and FATAL levels, since these are the log levels you get in your production environments.
-* Start small and try to log the important stuff first, instead of being comprehensive.
-Then add what is missing after having a discussion with your team.
+* Start small and log the important information first and then add what is missing after discussing with your team.
-* Use metas!
-Add context to any log so you can quickly filter over users, customers or any business centric attribute.
+* Use tags to add context to the logs so that you can quickly filter over users, customers or other attributes.

 ## Further Reading